EKhilkevitch/scigraphics/README.md

 Building
 =====================
 You need cmake program for building.
 Run build.sh on Linux platform or build.bat on Windows (you need MSVC).
-Tests are based on CppUnit framework and not necessary for library.
+Tests are based on gtest framework and not necessary for library.

 Author